bcgov/digital-talent/apps/www/src/app/(public pages)/hiring-managers/(pages)/cross-ministry-hiring-pilot.md

 {% icon-list %}

-{% icon-list-item icon="Verified" text="Be approved to hire" %}
+{% icon-list-item icon="Verified" iconBgColor="bcgov-gold-light" text="Be approved to hire" %}

 - Approval from your [supervisor]
 - Deputy minister designate to hire

 {% /icon-list-item %}

-{% icon-list-item icon="Files" text="Have your required hiring documents" %}
+{% icon-list-item icon="Files" iconBgColor="bcgov-gold-light" text="Have your required hiring documents" %}

 Your organization chart showing reporting relationship

 {% /icon-list-item %}

-{% icon-list-item icon="ClipboardCheck" text="Meet the organization requirements of the job profile" %}
+{% icon-list-item icon="ClipboardCheck" iconBgColor="bcgov-gold-light" text="Meet the organization requirements of the job profile" %}

 Specific [job profiles]() have context that must be met by the hiring team.
 The context is described in a blue box on the job profile document.